Ill-posedness for the 2D viscous shallow water equations in the critical Besov spaces: Littlewood-Paley analysis

 \section{Littlewood-Paley analysis}

-In this section, we first recall the Littlewood-Paley theory, the definition of homogeneous Besov spaces and some useful properties.
-Then, we state some applications in the linear transport equation and the heat conductive equation.
+In this section, we first recall some tools from the Littlewood-Paley theory, the definition of homogeneous Besov spaces and some useful properties.
+Then, we state some applications in the linear transport equation and the heat equation.

 First, let us introduce the Littlewood-Paley decomposition.
 Choose a radial function $\varphi\in \mathcal{S}(\mathbb{R}^2)$ supported in $\tilde{\mathcal{C}}=\{\xi\in\mathbb{R}^2,\frac34\leq \xi\leq \frac83\}$ such that